-Please Note: Violation of these rules may result in "O" credit for the session
+Please Note: Violation of these rules may result in "ZERO" credit for the session.

 - 1. You are responsible for logging in and out of study hall.
 Do not expect study hall credit if you fail to meet that responsibility. - 2.
 Show up prepared to do meaningful study.
 If you don't have anything to study, sign out and return when you do have work to accomplish. - > If you will need a laptop, bring a laptop.
-You may sign out of study hall to acquire a laptop from the Volpe Library. - > Cell phones should be out of sight.
+You may sign out of study hall to acquire a laptop from Athletics or the Volpe Library. - > Cell phones should be out of sight.
 If you must use your phone for personal business, log out of study hall and use your phone in the hallway.
 Any use of smart phones in study hall will require approval of the study hall supervisor. - > If you are using a laptop at study hall, you must sit in the front half of the study hall.
-If you are caught watching non-academic videos or are on social media, you will be asked to sign out of study hall for that day. - > If you are using headphones at study hall, you must sit in the front half of the study hall.
+If you are caught watching non-academic videos or are on social media, you will be asked to sign out of study hall for that day. - > If you are using headphones at study hall, you must sit in the front half of study hall.
 If you are caught watching non-academic videos or are on social media, you will be asked to sign out of study hall for that day. - 3.
 Don't be a distraction to others.
 You will be warned once and then be asked to leave. - 4.
 Obey the study hall supervisor.
 The supervisor has a direct line to your head coach.
 Disrespect of the supervisor will result in ejection from study hall. - 5.
-Food is not permitted at evening study hall in Johnson Hall.
-Covered drinks only may be permitted.
-However, students attending afternoon study hall in UC 371 may bring a light lunch or snacks, provided they continue to study and take all trash with them.
-We want building custodians to know that we appreciate being able to use their facilities for study hall and that we will keep them clean.
+Food is not permitted at study hall.
+Covered drinks may be permitted.